 Posted on December 12, 2022

-HARTFORD – On Friday, State Representative Holly Cheeseman (R-37) was re-appointed Ranking Member of the General Assembly’s Finance, Revenue & Bonding Committee by House Republican Leader State Representative Vincent Candelora (R-86).
-A Ranking Member serves as the leader of the minority party in committee meetings and works with the Committee Leadership to bring forward legislation.
+HARTFORD – On Thursday, State Representative Irene Haines (R-34) was appointed Ranking Member of the General Assembly’s Higher Education and Employment Advancement Committee by House Republican Leader-elect State Representative Vincent Candelora (R-86).
+The role of a Ranking Member is to serve as the leader of the minority party in committee meetings and collaborate with Committee Leadership in proposing bills and legislation.